-Reading and Language (Writing) Assessment for students in grades 3-12:
+• Reading and Language (Writing) Assessment for students in grades 3-12:

-Kaufman Test of Educational Achievement II-Brief Form (K-TEA) used for entry into ESOL Program for students who score FES on the IPT only.
+Kaufman Test of Educational Achievement II-Brief Form (K-TEA) used for entry into ESOL Program for students who score FES on the IPT only and are not eligible for D or E/ZZ.
 It must be administered no later than 30 days after initial enrollment.
 Due to COVID-19, schools may need to convene an ELL Committee if administration of the K-TEA is not feasible.

-English Language Learner Plan (ELL Plan)
+• English Language Learner Plan (ELL Plan)